dbcook/servo-tuna/README.md

 `npm install` manipulates package-lock.json in ways that can cause trouble.  `npm ci` is less destructive.

+There is some controversy about whether package-lock.json should be gitignore'd but the majority opinion seems to be that it should be checked into github.

 To reset everything:

 1. wipe out node_modules with `rm -rf ./node_modules`